EllieMcI/Deploying-Web-App/README.md

 ```

 ## Customizing
-In order to prevent most frontend changes, most of the text and options are configured in this [config.yml](config.yaml).
+Most of the text and options are configured in this [config.yml](config.yaml).